HellDarkK/DNS-Scripts/Dockerized-DNS-Server/PowerDNS/Recursor/README.md

-# PowerDNS Recursor in Docker
+# Running PowerDNS Recursor in Docker

 These are the files required to run PowerDNS Recursor in a Docker container.
 It includes configurations for both single-instance and multi-instance deployments.